martinthomson/quic-tls/draft-thomson-quic-tls.md

 a server or client provides an abnormally large certificate chain.

 Stream 1 is exempt from the connection-level flow control window.

-### FEC Packets

-FEC packets MUST NOT be sent prior to completing the TLS handshake.
-Endpoints MUST treat receipt of an unprotected FEC packet as a fatal error.

 ### Denial of Service with Unprotected Packets ##